ae-dschorsaanjo/picilang/picilang.md

 ### Numbers

 Picilang has two separate number systems, one for general everyday use and one to express precise numbers in base 10.

+Numbers should precede all the other modifiers in noun phrases.

 #### Imprecise/general numbers